Market Briefs Newsletter

 We recommend you find an inspector as soon as you receive the pre-approval letter for your mortgage loan.

-Credible can generate your pre-approval letter in minutes, and also let you compare interest rates from several vetted lenders — without affecting your credit score.
+Credible lets you easily compare interest rates from several vetted lenders.
 You can check out their simple form here.

 However, hiring a reliable inspector isn’t as simple as grabbing the first name that pops up on Google.